-Happiness cannot be achieved alone or on a individual level.
+Happiness cannot be achieved alone or on an individual level.
 It can only happen with others and building/creating with others.

 I would take this one step further.
 Happiness is just one of the six emotions that, like all emotions, is fleeting.
 Happiness is not a destination to achieve and is not sustainable.
 What is attainable?
 Joy and contentment.

-When you center your life around building relationships; where the focus is not on the self but serving your connections, joy and contentment are found.
+When you center your life around building relationships, where the focus is not on yourself but serving your connections, joy, and contentment are found.

-Mark also listed out four common lies that cripple our ability to build a joyful life.
+Mark also listed four common lies that cripple our ability to build a joyful life.
 These are silent lies that are carried out in our society.
-Hopefully, after reading the list below you are able to pull these dysfunctional weeds from your life and get on to joy.
+Hopefully, after reading the list below, you can pull these dysfunctional weeds from your life and get on to joy.

 1. Career success leads to lasting fulfillment.
-I know this one on a very personal level and know how sneaky this lie can be.
+I know this one on a very personal level and know-how sneaky this lie can be.
 Careers are an individual pursuit.
-The targets, once hit, moves and asks for you to hit it again and again and again.
-You may find a smidge of happiness here and there but ultimately you are just chasing the horizon.
+Once hit, the targets move and ask for you to hit it again and again and again.
+You may find a smidge of happiness here and there, but ultimately you are just chasing the horizon.
 How do you change this lie?
 Begin to try to find all the ways your work helps others in their life.
-If you cannot locate the connection perhaps it is time to reassess your situation.
+If you cannot locate the connection, perhaps it is time to reassess your situation.

 2. I can make myself happy.
 I used to think this one was true.
 Perhaps many of you may think the same thing…but guess what?
-Every single time I try to prove it right it ends up that there was somebody else there.
+Whenever I try to prove it right, it ends up that there was somebody else there.
 Somebody I was relating to that fueled the happiness.
 Achievements in life are great but are completely hollow if you can’t share the victory.
 Think about this one in your own life…I bet the lasting joy was only found with others and not solely by yourself.

-“Happiness is the expansion of self, where as Joy is the breaking down of barriers and becoming one with other things.”
+“Happiness is the expansion of self, whereas Joy is the breaking down barriers and becoming one with other things.”